XOKP/KPTest/README.md

 ## Welcome to KPTest

+This is a dummy page created by KennyP on June 9, 2018.
+Wahahahahahaha 😂

 You can use the [editor on GitHub](https://github.com/XOKP/KPTest/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.